NoLackinGSR/Wish-Granter/README.md

 - Compatible AI service API key

 ## Usage
+1. Import the "main.py" file into Burp
+2. Configure your AI configuration in local_config.json.
+A sample file is available ***(MUST BE DONE HERE FOR NOW)***

-1. Right-click on a request
+3. Right-click on a request
-2. Select "Analyze with AI"
+4. Select "Analyze with AI"
-3. View results in the Wish Granter tab
+5. View results in the Wish Granter tab

 Analysis templates are available in the Templates panel for specific analyses.